putoutjs/printer/README.md

 ### `format`

-With help of `format` you can override next options:
+Options related to visuals and not related to logic of output can be changed with help of `format`, you can override next options:

 ```js
 const overrides = {